|United Medical visa rank:Unranked ||Follow | Edit or Claim |

 Our LCA data includes LCA submitted for not only new employment, but also continuation or change in previously approved employment, new concurrent employment, change in employer and amended petition.
 Usually, only LCA for new employment needs H1B Visa quota if it is not cap-exempt.

-United Medical has applied for 4 LC and LCA since 2001.
-But this does not mean they really hired 4 foreign workers during this period.
-The visa applications might have been denied.
-When an employee renews or transfers his H1B visa or change work location under some circumstances, he will also file a new LCA application.
 Department of Labor(DOL) typically certifies more than 3 times the number of foreign work requests than the number of H1B visas issued by USCIS.
 So there is no one to one relationship between the number of workers certified by the DOL and the number of H1B work visas issued by the United States Citizenship and Immigration Services (USCIS).